gadicc/meteor-messageformat/README.md

 This package builds on [MessageFormat.js by Alex Sexton](https://github.com/SlexAxton/messageformat.js/).
 You should read that page for a good explanation of how *MessageFormat* works and why it's a better option than *gettext*.

 The smart package offers both a static mf() function in Javascript, but more importantly a {{mf}} reactive template helper which makes it ridiculously easy to code both multilingual apps, or just apps with good English (or any other native language).

-See examples below:
+See the examples below, or take a look at the [live example demo site](http://messageformat.meteor.com/).
+The site shows the different combinations possible and how they rerender themselves reactively, with no additional work on your part.
+(You can also see the [can-i-eat.it](http://www.can-i-eat.it/) work-in-progress.)

 ## Installation